-1. the Council of Europe

-2. the ASAB Certification scheme for Animal Behaviourists

-3. the Board of Trustees of the Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC).
+- 1. The Council of Europe (although as of 2017 this has not been active for some years) - 2.
+The ASAB Certification scheme for Animal Behaviourists. - 3.
+The Board of Trustees of the Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC)